s1cyan/s1cyan.github.io/index.markdown

 I am a second year Macaulay Honors student studying computer science at the City College of New York.
-I'm relatively new to coding but I find that I am gradually getting the hang of things.
-I enjoy trying different and hopefully easier alternative solutions to problems when I code.
+Being relatively new to coding, I find that I am gradually getting the hang of things.
+I enjoy trying different, and hopefully easier, alternative solutions to problems when I code.
 When I'm not working on projects I enjoy playing FPS games, watching eSports and reading fantasy novels.